PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor7.md

 prefer another local conditional block with a complete result interval.
 Characterize before production changes, then commit and push only.
 Do not create or update a pull request.

+## Late binary-layout recovery runner characterization checkpoint

+The conditional block after late binary repair currently runs PReLU passthrough, dual pre-Add recovery, terminal affine-FC recovery, optional PReLU-BMM recovery, affine pre/post recovery, optional generic layout cleanup, and then reconciles unconditionally.

+Every owner returns rewrite counters, but several owners prune unused tensors on zero rewrites.
+Generic layout cleanup also returns `iterations`, which is an execution count rather than a mutation.
+Strict expected-failure architecture and lowerer-wiring contracts now require one dedicated runner.
+It must preserve the outer branch, owner order, optional branches, Session LayoutState and diagnostics; return only mutation counts plus net pruning; and trigger reconciliation only for a positive aggregate.

+At implementation, add a TensorFlow-independent pass module that imports the six existing owners directly.
+Normalize optional-owner counters to zero, filter the layout `iterations` field, and add `pruned_unused_tensors` from the net tensor-count reduction.
+Replace the inline lowerer sequence with one runner assignment and one aggregate guard.
+Validate the runner, every affected owner, core, architecture, pass-efficiency, and TensorFlow-import-blocked suites sequentially.
+Commit and push only; do not create or update a pull request.